Carrie Cousins

 If you are a nonprofit, make sure you include your tax information on your donation pages so that your potential donors are aware.
 If not, make it just as clear that a gift through your donation form will be a personal gift, not a donation.

 These are the laws in the United States.
 Other countries may have different standards.
+You can learn more about fundraising laws and compliance from Nonprofit Tech for Good.

-1. Make sure your website is on WordPress!
-(Learn more about why WordPress is best for fundraising)
+1. Make sure your website is on WordPress.
+(Learn more about why WordPress is best for fundraising.)

 3. Sign up for a payment processor (such as PayPal, Stripe, Authorize.net, etc.) GiveWP supports dozens of payment gateways.